indeedeng/iwf/README.md

 ## Basic Concepts & Usage
 iWF lets you build long-running applications by implementing the workflow interface, e.g. [Java Workflow interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/github/cadenceoss/iwf/core/Workflow.java).

-The key elements of a workflow are `WorkflowState`.
+The key elements of a workflow are `WorkflowState` e.g. [Java WorkflowState interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/github/cadenceoss/iwf/core/WorkflowState.java).
 A workflow can contain any number of WorkflowStates.

 A WorkflowState is implemented with two APIs: `start` and `decide`. `start` API is invoked immediately when a WorkflowState is started.
 It will return some `Commands` to server.
 When the requested `Commands` are completed, `decide` API will be triggered.